Digital Time Synchronization in Ham Radio Explained

 When every station aligns to the same reference time, communication becomes predictable, efficient, and dependable.
 Therefore, digital time synchronization stands as a fundamental requirement for effective digital ham radio operation.

-What happens if a station’s clock is not synchronized?
+What happens if my clock is off by 2 seconds?

 About the Author

-Vince, W2KU, is a licensed Extra class amateur radio operator and the founder of Ham Shack Reviews.
-He was named Amateur of the Year in 2026 for contributions to practical amateur radio education and equipment evaluation.
+Vince, W2KU, is an Extra Class amateur radio operator and founder of Ham Shack Reviews.
+He was recognized as Amateur of the Year in 2026 for contributions to practical radio education and equipment evaluation.

 Please consider Donating to help support this channel